-So I fill a pot with water and set it on the stovetop.
-I turn the heat to high, cover the pot and bring the water to a boil.
+Fill a pot with water and set it on the stovetop.
+Turn the heat to high, cover the pot, and bring the water to a boil.
 I usually do this first and then go to work on preparing my carrots (peeling and cutting).

-When the water in the pot is boiling, just before I add the carrots to the boiling water, I make an ice bath in a large bowl and set it on the counter close to the stovetop.
+When the water in the pot is boiling, just before you add the carrots to the boiling water, make an ice bath in a large bowl and set it on the counter close to the stovetop.

-I make sure to work in batches and not crowd the pot too much.
-Then I let the carrots cook in the boiling water for two to three minutes.
+Scoop some of the carrots and drop them into the pot of boiling water (I sometimes use my skimmer ladle to help me do this).
+Make sure to work in batches and not crowd the pot too much.
+Let the carrots cook in the boiling water for two to three minutes.

-Once the time is up, I use my ladle to scoop the carrots from the boiling water right into the bowl of ice-cold water.
+Once the time is up, Use a skimmer ladle to scoop the carrots from the boiling water right into the bowl of ice-cold water.

 Packing and Freezing Carrots…

-After I let the carrots hang out in the cold water for a few minutes, I use my ladle again to scoop them out and onto a kitchen towel to dry.
+Let the carrots hang out in the cold water for a few minutes.
+Use a skimmer ladle again to scoop them out and onto a kitchen towel to dry.

-Once they are more or less dry, I transfer them into a vacuum sealer bag…
+Once they are more or less dry, transfer them into a vacuum sealer bag…

-Then, here is a neat trick… Before I seal the bag, I fold a paper towel and stick it above the carrots inside the bag…
+Then, here is a neat trick… Before you seal the bag, fold a paper towel and stick it above the carrots inside the bag…

-When I vacuum the bag in the vacuum sealer, it draws out all the moisture that is still left in the vegetables and it makes it hard for the bag to seal properly.
+When you vacuum the bag in the vacuum sealer, it draws out all the moisture that is still left in the vegetables and it makes it hard for the bag to seal properly.

 So there you have it… A bag of carrots ready for the freezer!

-I work in batches.
-Once I have this batch ready, I move to the next one.
-I might need to add some water to the pot of boiling water after every few batches and I definitely will need to add new ice to the ice bath.
+Remember to work in batches.
+Once you have one batch ready, move to the next one.
+You might need to add some water to the pot of boiling water after every few batches and you’ll definitely need to add new ice to the ice bath.